MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 A job queue can have many entries, which are the jobs that the queue manages and runs.
 Information in the entry specifies what codeunit or report is run, when and how often the entry is run, in what category the job runs, and how it runs.

 ## To set up background posting with job queues
-Job queues are an effective tool to schedule the running of business processes in the background, for example, if multiple users are trying to post sales orders at the same time, but only one order can be processed at a time.
+Job queues are an effective tool to schedule the running of business processes in the background, such as when multiple are trying to post sales orders at the same time, but only one order can be processed at a time.
 Alternatively, you may want to schedule postings for hours when it is convenient for your organization.
 For example, it may make sense in your business to run certain routines when most of the data entry for the day has concluded.

-You can achieve this by setting the job queue up to run various batch-posting reports, such as the **Batch Post Sales Orders**, **Batch Post Sales Invoices**, and **Batch Post Sales Credit Memos** reports.
+You can achieve this by setting the job queue up to run various batch-posting reports, such as the **Batch Post Sales Orders**, **Batch Post Sales Invoices**, **Batch Post Sales Return Orders**, and **Batch Post Sales Credit Memos** reports.
 For more information, see the "To create a job queue entry for background sales order posting" section.

-[!INCLUDE[d365fin](includes/d365fin_md.md)] supports background posting for the following document types:
+[!INCLUDE[d365fin](includes/d365fin_md.md)] supports background posting for all sales, purchase, and service documents.
-    - Sales: sales order, return order, credit memo, invoice
-    - Purchases: purchase order, return order, credit memo, invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales & Receivables Setup** or **Purchases & Payables**, and then choose the related link.
 2. On the **Background Posting** FastTab, choose the **Post with Job Queue** check box.